chipxsd/stream-based-sync/stream-based-sync.md

-There are plenty of approaches to get our data model synchronized with the server, we'll be taking a closer look at the synchronization approach that leverages persistent streams.
+There are plenty of approaches to get our data model synchronized with the server, we'll be taking a closer look at the synchronization approach that takes the advantage of persistent streams.
 Now, before we dwell on what stream based synchronization is and how we can leverage it, I'd like to discuss the motivation behind it -- specify the requirements, if you will.